curiouzs/Binary-Classification/README.md

 ## Algorithm

-1.Import the necessary modules.
+1.Import the necessary modules. <br>
-2.Create the Dataset using make_blob function.
+2.Create the Dataset using make_blob function.<br>
-3.Assign the counter value using the Counter Function and with the help of a for loop iterate over the values.
+3.Assign the counter value using the Counter Function and with the help of a for loop iterate over the values.<br>
 4.Plot the row values in the graph.
+<br><br>
 ## Program:
 ```python
 #Program to implement binary classification.